List of The Nanny characters: Grace Sheffield

-Gracie Sheffield is the youngest child in the Sheffield family, portrayed by actress Madeline Zima.
+Grace "Gracie" Sheffield is the youngest child in the Sheffield family, portrayed by actress Madeline Zima.
 Grace has a habit of using complicated words and terms that others can't understand, as well as naming medical conditions.

 The close bond between Grace and Fran, who calls her "Gracie", begins when Grace travels to Flushing on Fran's day off because she misses her.
 While there, Grace attends her first Jewish wedding.

 When Fran came to the Sheffield home, Grace was seeing a therapist.
 When Grace "lost" her imaginary friend, her therapist revealed it was because Grace felt that Fran was filling the hole that had been there since her mother died.
 As Grace matured, Fran and Grace became even closer, and Grace adopted some of Fran's slang and dressing habits.

 While all the Sheffield children are okay with Fran's and Maxwell's relationship, Grace is the only one to actively support it, often scheming with Fran, Niles, or some combination thereof to get Maxwell to fall in love with her.
 Also, she states in several occasions that she looks up to Fran and wishes she was her stepmother, which finally happens in the fifth season.

 Grace's age is not consistent throughout the series.
 In the season 2 episode "Everybody Needs a Bubby" (September 1994), Maxwell mentions that Grace is seven years old, but in the season 3 episode "The Grandmas" (January 1996), Grace tells Fran she's ten years old.
 Grace mentions to Fran when the latter is reminiscing about the November 1989 fall of the Berlin Wall, that she was "only four" when the Wall fell and so can't share Fran's nostalgia – potentially consistent with her age of ten in "The Grandmas".

 C.C.
 Babcock

 Chastity Claire "C.C."
 Babcock is a business associate of Maxwell and the antagonist of the series, portrayed by actress Lauren Lane.
-She is referred to as “C.C” throughout the series, with her full name only being revealed in the series finale.
+She is referred to as "C.C." throughout the series, with her full name only being revealed in the series finale.

-C.C. has worked with Maxwell for almost 20 years.
+C.C. comes from wealth like Maxwell, and has worked with him for almost 20 years.
 Maxwell has a long-lasting rivalry with Andrew Lloyd Webber, which was started when C.C. convinced Maxwell to pass on the opportunity to produce the musical Cats.
 C.C. harbors an intense crush on Maxwell and tries to move in on him after his first wife died; Maxwell, however, remains seemingly oblivious to C.C.'s advances.
 When Fran comes to work as the new nanny, C.C. immediately views her as a threat.
 Once Maxwell and Fran become engaged, C.C. plunges into depression, gains weight, loses her sanity, and has to be institutionalized for three months (a plot line written to coincide with Lane's real-life pregnancy).
 Under duress, C.C. eventually realizes that her feelings for Maxwell are unreciprocated, and decides to re-evaluate her life.